 Los Angeles Weapons Violation Lawyers

 In California, laws involving the possession, brandishing, and use of different kinds of weapons can be quite complicated.
-While you might believe you are simply possessing a weapon of some kind, it could be construed as brandishing a weapon by others and you could suddenly find yourself under arrest accused of a serious crime.
+While you might believe you are simply possessing a weapon of some kind, it could be construed as brandishing a weapon by others and you could suddenly find yourself under arrest and accused of a serious crime.
 The moment you are taken into custody, it is vitally important that you get a defense attorney to represent your best interests and fight for you.

 You deserve an experienced attorney to give you a proper defense, so call the Los Angeles violent crime defense lawyers at Werksman Jackson & Quinn LLP at (213) 688-0460 today.

-There are many different types of weapons violations and various degrees of penalties associated with each type.
+There are many different types of weapons violations and various degrees of penalties associated with each charge.
 Depending on the circumstances of your arrest, particularly what law enforcement and prosecutors claim happened, you could be facing significant repercussions, including jail time.
 Some of the more common types of weapons violations include:

 - Possession – Simply possessing a weapon can be a criminal offense in some situations.
 Firearms, for example, have numerous restrictions on who can possess them.
 Minors, anyone with a felony conviction, and people suffering from mental illness are all restricted from possessing a firearm in California.

 - Brandishing – This is the act of having a weapon out around other people and holding it in a way that is considered rude or threatening.
-While you might think you are simply holding your lucky pocket knife, a police officer can argue you were brandishing it in a threatening way.
+While you might think you are simply holding your lucky pocketknife, a police officer can argue you were brandishing it in a threatening way.

 - Use of a Weapon – Non-violent use of certain weapons can result in a criminal charge.
 Firing any firearm, for example, is typically illegal unless at a range or similar location.
 Even just throwing a knife in the wrong situation could result in a weapons violation charge.